stxinsite/degrader-modeling/README.md

 - `y`: a vector containing the response, a factor of ternary complex concentration

 ## MCMC Results
-Samples from MCMC chains are saved in the `MCMC` folder and can be read and assigned by
+Samples from MCMC chains are saved in the `MCMC` folder and can be read and assigned to an `R` object by
 ```
 samples <- readRDS(file = "MCMC/<RDS filename here>.rds")
 ```

+An MCMC was fit to the Nano-BRET data, and the samples objects are in the `MCMC` folder:
+- `nimble_fit_full.rds`: full model
-The results from the ACBI1-SMARCA2-VHL Nano-BRET data with full model are in `MCMC/nimble_fit_full.rds`, and the full model with fixed wild type cooperativity is in `MCMC/nimble_fit_full_fix_WT_alpha.rds`.
+- `nimble_fit_full_fix_WT_alpha.rds`: full model with fixed wild type cooperativity

 ## Dependencies
 ### R dependencies